Iraneus/betamedneed/how.md

 Visit any of our local centers for support and resources.

-Services are available for the insured and uninsured and the availability of services may vary by location.
+The availability of some services may vary by location.

 Join <a href="/services/workshop">Workshop</a> online to learn more about helpful resources.